arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/docker-container/content.md

 ## Using Docker

-The Docker CLI is already built-in your Portenta X8 by default you can check the tool is installed by typing
+The Docker CLI comes with your Portenta X8 by default, you can check if the tool is installed by typing:
 ```
 docker -v
 ```

 ***To use this tool, first of all you will need to connect to your device, check [how to connect using adb/ssh](/tutorials/portenta-x8/out-of-the-box#controlling-portenta-x8-through-the-terminal).***

-You can check Docker reference documentation, which cover deeply all the features of the tool at [https://docs.docker.com/](docs.docker.com).
+You can check the Docker reference documentation, which covers all the features of the tool in depth at [https://docs.docker.com/](docs.docker.com).

 The following steps shows how to install, run and uninstall the "Hello World" container.